dultonmedia/eagleplatform-api/player/api.md

 To use events just use `on` subscription similar to JQuery.
 First parameter will be the event name and the second will be optional parameter depending on event type.

+### Common events

+* `start` - player is fully initialized and ready to work

+### Playback events

+* `play` -
+* `timeupdate` - fired frequently during video playback.
+Passed parameter is current position in milliseconds

+### Player size change

 * `resize` - when size of player possibly changed.
 * `fullscreen` - when player comes to fullscreen or from fullscreen.
 Passes boolean parameter, true indicates that fullscreen is enabled

+### Advertisement

+* `advertisement_state` - when player starts, finishes advertisement or in any other significant advertisement events provided by Ad plugin.
+Will never be triggered if no Ad plugin enabled (no advertisement)
+*